Bachelor's Degree in Computer Science

 The computer engineering bachelor’s program at Stevens teaches you the innovative problem-solving skills you need to become leaders in such fields as software development, data structures and algorithms, computer communications and graphics.

-Software Engineering B.E.
+Bachelor's Degree in Software Engineering

 In the 21st century, software-centric systems are everywhere.
 From embedded systems (smartphones, automobiles) to healthcare systems to financial systems, software is a central feature of all the systems upon which today's society depends.